Schol-R-LEA/Assiah/README.md

 A Lisp-flavored Assembler for the x86, x86-64, ARM, and MIPS ISAs

-Assiah is a part of the Thelema Project toolchain, and intended both as a standalone assembler and as a target for the Thelema complier.
+Assiah is a part of the Thelema Project toolchain, and intended both as a standalone assembler and as a target for the Thelema compiler.
 It is intended to be a table-driven, retargetable assembler that is easy to maintain and update.